-Currently in his 31st year in the classroom actually teaching, Adrian has never been an administrator, and has only ever taught chemistry
+With 32 years in the classroom actually teaching (not pontificating) behind him, Adrian has never been an administrator, and has only ever taught chemistry

 Adrian has been teaching chemistry (and chemistry alone), since 1990.
 The first ten years of his career were spent in London, teaching in a number of different institutions.
 He taught in both public and private schools, and in the Tutorial College sector, as well as developing an extensive one-on-one tutoring resume.

 Adrian was the inaugural High School Chemistry Ambassador for the American Association of Chemistry Teachers (AACT), and is a long standing member both the American Chemical Society (ACS), and the Royal Society of Chemistry (RSC).